ibm-cloud-docs/event-notifications/en-push-fcm.md

 {: #en-get-fcm}
 {: step}

 Firebase Cloud Messaging (FCM) is the gateway that delivers push notifications to Android devices.
-To set up the Android Push destination on the console, you must get your FCM credentials.
-The API key is stored securely and used by the {{site.data.keyword.en_short}} service to connect to the FCM server.
-The sender ID (project number) is used by the Android SDK on the client side.
+To set up the Android Push destination on the console, you must get your FCM credentials `project_id`, `private_key`, and `client_email`.

 * Go to the [Firebase Console](https://console.firebase.google.com/?pli=1){: external}.
 A Google user account is required.
 * Click `Create a project`.
 If you are already having a project, then click `Add Project`.